 In sum, the frequency of use of Assumpsit in the corpus, as captured in Figure 2, reflects the intensity of debate on the idea at a given point in time rather than the degree to which the idea is accepted by the legal profession by that point in time.
+(The figure shows the estimated mean topic proportion with 95% confidence bands.)
 This presents a challenge in interpreting our previous findings in terms of the spread and use of legal ideas.
 That challenge is taken up in the following subsections, by developing a model that can generate the types of time profiles of topic-use that we have observed in The English Reports.
 Notably, the model provides a method of interpreting all of the generated timelines.
 The conundrum identified above for Assumpsit, for example, vanishes once we use the model's lens for interpretation.
-We being with an informal summary of the main features of the model and then proceed to the presentation of the formal model.
+We begin with an informal summary of the main features of the model and then proceed to the presentation of the formal model.